jp0123/exelim/README.md

 * Headers - Roboto.
 * Normal text - Montserrat.

+These fonts were chosen to establish a clean and aesthetic view for users, which also had an element of technology.

 ## Wireframes
-Wireframes for the most important sections of the website were created.
+Here are some low-medium wireframes created for important sections on the website.
 ### Home page
 <img src="readme_resources/wireframe-home.png">